Industry insider Cassius Wright, Meeting and Expo Director at Venue One, provides ways to use technology to boost event engagement.

 Also look for interactive displays capable of knowing what you physically visit in the event space, if you’ve been there before and how many times.
 From a marketing perspective this is vital because walking through the event space itself just became valuable, actionable market data indicating depth of interest.
 That lets me send an overview to first-time visitors, but detailed reports to the guy who triggered my iBeacon eight times in one day, and all automatically.

-Those lucky individuals attending this year's Super Bowl found iBeacons all over Times Square, as well as the stadium itself, informing them of deals, NFL merchandise at discount rates and even which concession stands had the shortest lines.
-That's a huge amount of info served and captured very specifically, in real-time, and simply because people happened to walk by.
+Those lucky individuals attending a recent Super Bowl found iBeacons all over Times Square, as well as the stadium itself, informing them of deals, NFL merchandise at discount rates and even which concession stands had the shortest lines.
+That’s a huge amount of info served and captured very specifically, in real-time, and simply because people happened to walk by.
 Talk about powerful!

 No matter where you look in the live event space, technology is taking hold and pushing the boundaries to the point it almost seems like events themselves are developing a mind of their own.
 Add to that real-time feedback and information capture using wearable technologies and it’s easy to imagine the IQ of your next event going way up!